limlauer-latch/openkit/documentation/partner_backend.md

 **HTTP 500**
 * `error="internal_server_error"`: there was an unexpected error. ⇒ Contact Latch Support to help debug this issue.
+> [!IMPORTANT]
+> The Partner App will need to re-initialize the Latch SDK with the new Access Token.

 # 6. Sequence diagram
 ```mermaid